garyfredgiger/GalacticWarReboot/README.md

 <ul>
   <li>Sounds.
 There are currently no sounds in this game.</li>

+  <li>Explosion animations when entities are damaged/destroyed.</li>

+  <li>Instructions screen a player can refer to that shows all of the game power-ups and controls.</li>

   <li>Adding controls to pause the game.
 Note that the game framework has the pause functionality built into the game loop.
 I have not added logic to the input handlers that map to the game framework's pause capability.</li>

-  <li>Additional Power-ups.
-Even though there are several powerups including health, improved weaponry and point bonuses, I plan on adding additional powerups to better enhance the game play.
-These include a mega bomb that, when deployed, will destroy most asteroids on the screen, improved shields and possibly some type of guided projectile.</li>

   <li>High Score leader board</li>

   <li>Possibly adding difficulty levels.
 Although given the current game play, it get tough pretty quickly in later levels.</li>

-  <li>I plan on adding additional power-ups to the game as my time permits.
+  <li>Additional Power-ups.
+Even though there are several powerups including health, improved weaponry and point bonuses, I plan on adding additional powerups to better enhance the game play as my time permits.
 These features will include:</li>
   <ul>
     <li><b>Auto Shield</b>  - When equipped, it will automatically engage shields when obects coolide with your ship.</li>
     <li><b>Ufonator</b> (Pronounced YOOF - O - NATOR) - Having problems with those peski UFO's that come out of nowhere?
 With the ufonator your UFO problems will be no more.
 This is a fire and forget weapon.
 However, make sure you use it carefully since it does has a limited range.</li>